Testing GPAW

 defines how a number of scripts should be submitted to Niflheim and how they

 depend on each other.
-Consider an example where one script, calculate.py
+Consider an example where one script, calculate.py,

-calculates something and saves a .gpw
+calculates something and saves a .gpw file and another script,

-, analyses this output.
+analyse.py, analyses this output.
 Then the submit script should look

 something like: